 For items you want to sell then Gumtree, Preloved and eBay are all brilliant.
 There are no fees to pay for selling on Gumtree or Preloved, and these work much like classified ads in your local paper, in that you list the item, interested buyers contact you and then come to yours to pick it up and then pay cash in hand.
 For items that you are selling that you intend on the buyer collecting from you then stick to Gumtree or Preloved. eBay’s seller fees can be pretty high and it isn’t really worth it when you can list on Gumtree or Preloved for free.

-I tend to start auctions at prices as low as possible – I list most of my items with a starting bid of just 10 pence.
-I find this gets people’s attention and interest and I find that items tend to go for much more than when I used to list them at higher prices!
-If this approach makes you uneasy you can always place a reserve price (the minimum you want to sell an item for) but in all my years of selling on eBay (9 now!)
+I tend to start auctions at prices as low as possible.
+I list most of my items with a starting bid of just 10 pence.
+This is because I find this gets people’s attention and interest.
+Consequently, I find that items tend to go for much more than when I used to list them at higher prices!
+If this approach makes you uneasy you can always place a reserve price.
+This is the minimum you want to sell an item for.
+However, in all my years of selling on eBay (9 now!)
 I’ve never actually had to set a reserve price.